Why are we doing this?

 - Share this understanding and the bright ideas unearthed by the awards with other educators.

 What are we doing?

-We will award 15 UK secondary maths and computer science teachers or teaching assistants £5,000 each to reward their work.
+We have awarded 15 UK secondary maths and computer science teachers or teaching assistants £5,000 each to recognise their work.
 The £5,000 will be awarded to schools and colleges to further their maths and computer science programmes.
-In April 2020 the award winners will be invited to attend an event to celebrate their award.

-We are looking to award teachers or teaching assistants who have developed and tried out an idea in their classroom which aims to give young people the opportunity to solve problems and/or be creative in maths or computer science.
+We awarded teachers or teaching assistants who have developed and tried out an idea in their classroom which aims to give young people the opportunity to solve problems and/or be creative in maths or computer science.

 Please find further details in the selection criteria.

 Nesta has run a number of awards programmes to celebrate practitioners who are innovating in their work.
 Most recently Nesta launched Democracy Pioneers, an award programme for up to 10 innovations that are experimenting with ways to re-energise civic participation and everyday democracy in the UK.
 In 2018 Nesta ran the Good Help Awards programme which aimed to discover examples of “good help” from across the UK.

 Nesta has a history of scaling innovations which aim to improve young people’s skills including social and emotional skills through a grant funding programme the Future Ready Fund and young people’s maths and problem-solving skills through the Maths Mission partnership with Tata.

 In addition, Nesta has a long history of involvement with computer science, having supported initiatives around encouraging young people to learn coding and being successful in calling for government to get programming and computer science added to the curriculum through the influential Next Gen report.